“I stuttered severely for 35 years. Today, I have been recovered for 20 years”

 All licensed speech pathologists are permitted to treat stuttering.
 The problem is that most of them have little or no training in stuttering.
 Learn more about the difference between a Board Certified, Stuttering Specialist or Fluency Specialist, compared to non-certified, but licensed, speech pathologists that try to treat people who stutter.

 Furthermore, about ten years ago the American Speech-Language-Hearing Association removed all of the requirements for University classes and supervised training clinic hours in stuttering therapy.
-This was because graduate schools complained that they weren’t able to find enough stutterers for their clinics or professors to teach the stuttering classes.
+Graduate schools complained that they weren’t able to find enough stutterers for their clinics.
+Or professors to teach the stuttering classes.
 As a result, a student can graduate and obtain a license in Speech Pathology without any classes or training in stuttering.

 Studies have shown that the majority of speech pathologists feel uncomfortable assessing and treating children who stutter.
 They feel inadequately prepared when they see a child who stutters.

 At about this same time, a few members of the American Speech-Language and Hearing Association decided to start a Special Interest Division in Fluency and Fluency Disorders.
 So, after several years, they devised a Specialization Program.
 In addition, this program required advanced training and experience in stuttering.
 Mentors certified successful candidates as Board Certified Specialists in Fluency (BCS-F).

 There are now about 160 Board Certified Specialists in Fluency in the United States.
 Mark Power was a member is this initial cadre that devised the standards for specialization.
 Mark became a Board Certified Stuttering Specialist in 2001.

 Not only is Mark Power a Board Certified Stuttering Specialist and Fluency Specialist, but he limits his practice to treating only children and adults who stutter.

 What is a Board Certified Stuttering Specialist

 As a result, they are BCS-F – Board Certified Specialist – Fluency.
 Standards for Certification, approved by the Council For Clinical Certification of the American Speech Language Hearing Association, must be met in order to apply for Specialty Certification in Fluency.
 The American Board of Fluency and Fluency Disorders reviews candidates knowledge and clinical abilities in order to become a specialist.
 Reference: American Board of Fluency and Fluency Disorders